Australian Mist at a glance

 - Grooming: Requires weekly grooming

-The Burmese were used for their laid-back nature and dilute colours, the Abyssinians for their ticking and the domestics for their spots and vigor.
+The Burmese were used for their laid-back nature and dilute colours, the Abyssinians for their ticking and the domestics for their spots and vigour.
 The gene pool of over 30 cats consisted of half Burmese, quarter Abyssinian and quarter domestic.
 Australian Mists were originally called the Spotted Mist, which fit the breed of the time, however, the name was changed to the Australian Mist when the marbled pattern was introduced in 1998.

 All of the Australian cat associations accept the Australian Mist and many overseas ones also do.
 The Australian Mist arrived in the United Kingdom in 2007.